Fleet budget buy-in

 Generally, a PTO system may come with a lower upfront cost compared to a truck with an APU.
 The initial savings is usually eliminated by the expenses associated with the additional chassis engine hours and run time needed to operate and maintain the PTO system.
 A PTO setup can require 75% more truck engine run time on a jobsite.
 This increases the risk of downtime, since high engine hours at low rpms can quickly clog the diesel particulate filter (DPF) and force the truck engine into a regeneration cycle.
 In addition, the more a truck engine runs the more frequently it requires maintenance, which drives up service costs.

 It’s also important to factor in fuel costs.
 To run a PTO system, the work truck itself needs to be running.
 On average, this wastes 34% more fuel.
-All-in-one systems allow operators to shut off the truck — which usually has a much larger engine — and run only the all-in-one engine, which results in much better fuel economy.
+All-in-one systems allow operators to shut off the truck — which usually has a much larger engine — and run only the all-in-one engine.
+This results in much better fuel economy.
 Also, if a PTO truck operator is using compressed air and welding or using generator power, both the truck and the welder/generator are running, driving up fuel expenses.

 Getting your service manager on board